Tahirbhalli/Discord_bot/README.md

 # slack_bot

-This a Discord Chat Bot built in ruby.Where you can talk to the bot with somelimits. like bot only understand the story.json.
+This is a Discord Chat Bot built in ruby.
+Where you can talk to the bot with some limits. like bot only understands the story.json.

 ## Built With